Ahmadshahidi/python-selenium/README.md

 # Python + Selenium Complex Web Scraping
 have you ever tried to download JavaScript embedded pdfs from a website with proxy, authentication, certificate verification, cookies, and other safeguards implemented all together?
-If your answer is yes then you know why I have the word "complex" in then title :wink:.
+If your answer is yes then you know why I have the word "complex" in the title :wink:.

  This instruction is written to help me remember what I did when I was working on a project